yuvadm/stellaris/README.md

 # Stellaris

-A ready-made repository for writing, compiling and flashing code for the TI Stellaris.
+A complete repository for writing, compiling and flashing code for the TI Stellaris, along with some sample projects.
+Based on a completely open-source toolchain, without the need to rely on cumbersome development environments.

-Tested on Mac OS X 10.6.8, should work on most Macs and Linuxes.
+Tested on OS X and Linux.
+Should work on most GNU/Linux/POSIX/*nix environments.

 ## Requirements